AinurImal/sortNames.cpp/README.md

 # sortNames.cpp
-This coding is for internship interview task
+This coding is for internship interview task.
+The code is used to give a list name and sort it in alphabetical order